boat Stands Powerboat jack stands & Trailer boat Stands

 Number vessel hull supports

-A minimum of four boat stands should be used with
+A minimum of four boat jack stands should be used with

 powerboats and a minimum of five vessel stands should be used with